phil/tmux-devcontainers-examples/README.md

 With DevContainers, there are four main types of configurations you can use to set up your development environment.
 For the tmux-devcontainers plugin, we have created example projects to test the status bar and menu functionalities for each configuration type.

+## Expected States

+The status should display the status of the container, taken from the docker ps status field https://docs.docker.com/reference/cli/docker/container/ls/#status

+if a container have never been started, it should show "unknown"

 ## Docker Compose (single)

 For single compose setup, we expect the status to show each service and its status.